 However, during periods of high inflation, if you don’t increase your rent, you’ll be receiving less rent in real terms.

-According to the ONS data released in May 2023, the average rent increase in England was 4.7% per annum in the 12 months to April 2023.
+According to the ONS data released in October 2023, the average rent increase in England was 5.6% per annum in the 12 months to September 2023.
 This includes all tenancies, including existing tenancies.
-The equivalent figures were 4.8% in Wales, and 5.2% in Scotland for the same period.
-This is considerably behind the headline rate of inflation (Consumer Prices Index – CPI) in the UK, which rose by 8.7% in the 12 months to April 2023, down from 10.1% in March.
-It’s also below the annual private sector regular pay growth reported in the May 2023 ONS Data, with an average wage increase (excluding bonuses) of 6.7%, ranging from 7.0% in the private sector to 5.6% for in public sector.
+The equivalent figures were 6.9% in Wales, and 6% in Scotland for the same period.
+This is about the same as the headline rate of inflation (Consumer Prices Index – CPI) in the UK, which rose by 6.7% in the 12 months to September 2023, down from 10.1% in March.
+It’s above the annual private sector regular pay growth reported in the October 2023 ONS Data, with an average wage increase (excluding bonuses) of 7.8%, ranging from 8.0% in the private sector to 6.8% for in public sector.

-Therefore, it’s reasonable to increase the rent by at least a small amount (say 3-5%).
-This is less than inflation, and is unlikely to cause financial difficulties for your renters, but it’ll improve your cash flow.
+Therefore, it’s reasonable to increase the rent by at reasonable amount (say up to 7%).
+This is less than average wage inflation, and is unlikely to cause financial difficulties for your renters, but it’ll improve your cash flow.
 There’s no one size fits all approach, and a lot will depend on your circumstances.
 And certainly, when tenants do leave, increase the rent to the market level for the property.

 For more practical information, take a look at this detailed guide on how to go about increasing rents in 2023.